DevCycleHQ/devcycle-docs/docs/extras/advanced-variables/variable-defaults.md

 sidebar_position: 2
 ---

-Variable defaults are the values you provide in code which tell DevCycle SDKs what value to assign to variable in cases where a different value is not available.
+Variable defaults are the values you provide in code which tell DevCycle SDKs what value to assign to a Variable in cases where a different value is not available.

-It's worth understanding which scenarios a variable will be defaulted in, as this can differ from other Feature Flagging platforms.
+It's worth understanding which scenarios a Variable will be defaulted in, as this can differ from other Feature Flagging platforms.

 ## When is the default value used?

 ### Configuration Not Available
-If the SDK has not yet received a configuration from DevCycle, it will return the default value for a variable as defined in code.
+If the SDK has not yet received a configuration from DevCycle, it will return the default value for a Variable as defined in code.

 SDKs will attempt to retrieve the configuration until an error is received or a timeout is reached.
 In these cases,